Ōmu, Hokkaido

 Ōmu (雄武町, Ōmu-chō) is a town located in Okhotsk Subprefecture, Hokkaido, Japan.

-As of September 2016, the town has an estimated population of 4,596 and a population density of 7.2 persons per km².
-The total area is 637.03 km².
+As of August 2026, the town has an estimated population of 3,910 and a population density of 7.2 persons per km^{2}.
+The total area is 637.03 km^{2}.

 Climate

 Omu has a humid continental climate (Köppen climate classification Dfb) with warm summers and cold winters.
 Precipitation is significant throughout the year, but is heaviest from August to October.

 The highest temperature ever recorded in Ōmu was 35.3 C on 17 August 2023.
 The coldest temperature ever recorded was -27.5 C on 18 February 1978.